bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-tutorial.md

 <div class="HubBlock-content">

 > ### Note
-> * Make note of the `uuid` of the widget template in the response.
+> * Make a note of the `uuid` of the widget template in the response.
 You will use it to create the widget in the next step.
 > * Multiple widgets can use the same widget template.

 </div>